When you own a small business, you have to take on many of the day-to-day responsibilities yourself—at least in the beginning.

 - know how to successfully execute a strategy

-Having any of these skills can lead to some form of success, but you will need all of these skills in order to run your small business effectively.
-Read on to learn more about each of these skills and how to develop them.
+Having any of these skills can lead to some form of success, but you will need all of these skills to run your small business effectively.
+Read on to learn more about these skills and how to develop them.

 Learn How to Be a Leader